 Pentagonal traction nodes pockmark the external pad.
 These protrusions help in the heightening of surface grip, particularly when it comes to brakes, turns, and swerves.

 More flex grooves can be found on the outsole of this version compared to the previous one.
 These grooves allow the sole unit to be more flexible and the foot to move more naturally.
 This results in a smoother heel to toe transition.
-There are also flex grooves found on the outsole of other popular running shoes from Nike like the Zoom Strike 2.
+There are also flex grooves found on the outsole of other popular running shoes from Nike.

 Lightweight Phylon material makes up the entire midsole of the Downshifter 7.
 This material aims to provide the right amount of cushioning for the foot.
 The characteristic responsiveness of the Nike Phylon compound causes an extra spring to accompany every step.